daler/dotfiles/_sources/starthere.rst.txt

 3.1 install conda packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+Do this if you want to install the conda packages in :file:`requirements.txt`
+into the base conda environment. (you may want to edit that file first)

 Install the packages listed in :file:`requirements.txt` into the base
 environment, as well as :file:`requirements-mac.txt` if you're on a Mac: